 Community & Stakeholder Engagement

-The Community Engagement Program of the Johns Hopkins Institute for Clinical and Translational Research aims to bring researchers, diverse communities, and stakeholders together to share their knowledge, skills and resources with a common goal of improving community health.
+The Community Engagement Program aims to bring researchers, diverse communities, and stakeholders together to share their knowledge, skills and resources with a common goal of improving community health.

 Community Engaged Research Training

 We offer introductory and advanced training in community engaged research.
 Training topics include: Planning and evaluating community engagement in research; disseminating research findings to the public; building and sustaining research partnerships.

 All training is delivered by Johns Hopkins faculty and staff in collaboration with the Community Research Advisory Council.
 The council includes academic researchers, health care professionals and community members with diverse expertise.